Pennsylvania Route 309: Luzerne and Wyoming counties

-PA 309 turns north and crosses into the borough of Ashley, where it comes to an interchange with I-81.
-At this point, PA 309 heads northeast concurrent with I-81 on a four-lane freeway while PA 309 Bus. continues north towards the city of Wilkes-Barre.
+PA 309 turns north and crosses into Ashley, where it comes to an interchange with I-81.
+At this point, PA 309 heads northeast concurrent with I-81 on a four-lane freeway while PA 309 Bus. continues north toward Wilkes-Barre.
 Within the interchange, the highway crosses back into Hanover Township before entering Wilkes-Barre Township.
 I-81/PA 309 runs near residential and commercial development, with PA 309 Bus. closely parallel to the northwest.
-The freeway bends farther from the business route and passes through the community of Georgetown, running through wooded areas and coming to a trumpet interchange which provides access to Highland Park Boulevard, serving multiple shopping centers and the Mohegan Sun Arena at Casey Plaza, where the Wilkes-Barre/Scranton Penguins of the American Hockey League play.
+The freeway bends farther from the business route and passes through Georgetown, running through wooded areas and coming to a trumpet interchange which provides access to Highland Park Boulevard, serving multiple shopping centers and the Mohegan Sun Arena at Casey Plaza, where the Wilkes-Barre/Scranton Penguins of the American Hockey League play.
 I-81/PA 309 heads through more woodland with some nearby development to the northwest, crossing into Plains Township and curving north.